inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section2.md

 cloud_machine.terminate()
 ```

-Now that we’ve covered each of the six code sections in detail, let’s move on to the final tutorial section to analyze the results.
+Now that we’ve covered each of the seven code sections in detail, let’s move on to the final tutorial section to analyze the results.